Tips and Advice

 • Bank statements

-Your co-signer will also be asked to provide their Social Security number for a credit check.
-In some cases, the lender may also ask to see their pay stubs or other employment verification.
+Your cosigner will also be asked to provide their Social Security number for a credit check.
+Sometimes, the lender may also ask to see their pay stubs or other employment verification.

 After the loan is approved

-Once the loan is approved, the account will show up on both your and your co-signer’s credit report.
+Once the loan is approved, the account will appear on your and your cosigner’s credit reports.

 Otherwise, adding their name to your application may not help get the loan approved.